One Room Challenge: Week Six — Reveal!

 How have I lived so long without black toilet paper that my children aren’t allowed to use?
 It’s amazing.
 Thank you, Rebecca!
 When I opened the box I almost wept with delight and maybe a little bit of first world self loathing.
 The fact that it’s a gift makes it ok.
 SCORE.

 Speaking of great friends, let’s talk about my amazing art courtesy of Gillian Bryce Fine Art.
-I have 800 million paintings but this wallpaper is wack.
-Nothing I had worked and I was slightly EXTREMELY panicked, but I stalked the 214 Modern Vintage booth at High Point via facebook like it’s my job (it is) and then I spied this beauty.
-Gillian overnighted it to me… I’m kind of speechless in love with her and the art.
+I have 800 million paintings, but this wallpaper is tricky.
+Nothing I had worked and I was slightly EXTREMELY panicked, but I stalked the 214 Modern Vintage booth at High Point via facebook like it’s my job (it is).
+And then I spied this beauty amongst a host of angelic creations including many beatific William Fredericksen paintings and collages (also obsessed).
+Gillian overnighted this hero to me… I’m kind of speechless in love with her and the art.
 That is service, y’all.
 I highly recommend checking out her giant art collection.
 It’s excellent.

 Did you notice the spray painted blinds?
 Thanks to all my instagram buds who encouraged me to paint my fingers and toes black.
 I’m happy to report that it worked pretty well (on the blinds).
 We’ll see how they hold up to a baby who likes to eat the wooden bobs.
 Please don’t call CPS.
 I know the heimlich.